 - Patients who wish to wear their hair very short.

-- Patients who healed poorly from traditional strip harvesting method.
+- Patients who healed poorly from traditional strip harvesting methods.

-- Patients who had numerous hair transplant procedure done in the past.
+- Patients who had numerous hair transplant procedures done in the past.

 - Patients who do not wish to have linear scars in the donor area.